 Prior to Test

-- Medical devices that you may have in your body.
-This includes pacemakers, ear implants, insulin pumps, neurostimulators, and shunts
+- Medical devices or objects that you may have in your body

 Description of Test

-In some cases, both an MRCP and an MRI scan of the rest of the abdomen will be done.
+Some people may have an MRCP and an MRI scan of the rest of the abdomen done at the same time.

 You will be asked to wait while the images are checked.
 More images may be needed.